comet-buildings/ts-glue/README.md

 const systemClock: Clock = () => new Date();
 ```

-Our *ServiceLocato* could be set up as shown below:
+Our *ServiceLocator* could be set up as shown below:
 ```
 import { ServiceLocator, is } from "glue";